Imogen Proud

 She acted for the Department for Transport in Eurotunnel’s procurement challenge to the award of Brexit ferry contracts.

-During the pandemic, Imogen was instructed by the Department for Health and Social Care in its successful defence of a number of high-profile judicial review challenges brought by the Good Law Project concerning procurement of PPE.
+During the pandemic, Imogen was instructed by the Department of Health and Social Care in its successful defence of a number of high-profile judicial review challenges brought by the Good Law Project concerning procurement of PPE.

 Imogen also provides non-contentious advice in this field.
 Her recent clients have included schools seeking advice in relation to redevelopment projects.